meshcloud/meshcloud-docs/docs/meshcloud.policies.md

 title: meshPolicies
 ---

-## Introduction: what are meshPolicies?
+## Introduction: What are meshPolicies?

 A meshPolicy describes a restriction between two meshObjects.
 You can only define a meshPolicy on certain meshObjects by using their defined tags.
 These